Ga. Republican, At Center Of Planned Parenthood Controversy, Back In Spotlight

 "There is no doubt this is already a victory for the ages," Ossoff claimed Tuesday night.

 But it is more like just missing a home run in baseball — "It is high!
 It is deep!
-It is... foul."
+It is ... foul."

 It still makes Ossoff dangerous, but now his opponent gets a turn at bat.